Special Disposal for Batteries, Medications and Sharps (Syringes, Needles & Lancets)

 Medications and Sharps (Syringes, Needles and Lancets)

-You can bring your unused or expired medications and sharps (syringes, needles and lancets) to your local pharmacies where they will collect and dispose of them.
+You can bring your unused or expired medications and sharps (such as syringes, needles and lancets) to your local pharmacies where they will collect and dispose of them.

 Confirm with your pharmacy that they accept expired or unused medicines and sharps or locate a pharmacy near you that accepts medications and sharps.